Dr-AneeshJoseph/Prism/README.md

 ---

+## ⚠️ Disclaimer

+**PRISM is a research and educational tool.** It is NOT intended for:
+- Medical diagnosis or treatment decisions
+- Legal advice or proceedings
+- Financial investment decisions
+- Regulatory approval submissions

+PRISM provides **exploratory analysis** to aid human decision-making.
+Always consult qualified professionals for medical, legal, or financial decisions.
+The author assumes no liability for decisions made based on PRISM outputs.

+---

 ## Overview

 PRISM is a Bayesian framework for quantitative hypothesis evaluation that integrates multiple statistical methods to convert heterogeneous scientific evidence into calibrated probability estimates.